Genivia/ugrep/README.md

                   Output NUM lines of leading context before matching lines.
 Places a --group-separator between contiguous groups of matches.
-If -o is specified, output the match with context to fit NUM columns before the match or shortening the match.
+If -o is specified, output the match with context to fit NUM columns before the match or shortens the match.
 See also options -A, -C and -y.

            -b, --byte-offset